After years of observation and mounting disbelief, I’ve decided it’s time to take action.

 As you’re probably aware, Owens caught a legendary winning touchdown pass against the Green Bay Packers in the 1998 wildcard playoffs.
 But what happened to Owens’s reputation the year after this monumental event, after Owens had agreed to terms on a new contract in the off-season?

 Nothing at all.
 The 49ers fell to 4-12 the following season as Steve Young suffered a career-ending concussion, while still not a shred of anti-Owens sentiment appeared in the media.

-So before we go on, take a moment to ponder the following question:
+So before we go on, take a moment to ponder the following questions:

 Did Terrell Owens become a completely new person in 2000?
 Did he just suddenly change after four years for seemingly no reason at all?
 Or might it have been simply a matter of his media portrayal after one incident being the thing that changed, while he remained the same person?